 Body temperature is regulated by the hypothalamus.
 This area of the brain acts as a thermostat to maintain temperature as close as possible to a normal set-point.
 The hypothalamus receives input from internal and external thermoreceptors, and it activates physiologic and behavioral activities that influence heat production, heat loss, and heat gain.

-Elevation of the hypothalamic set-point may be initiated by exogenous pyrogens, which include drugs, toxins, and viral or bacterial products (eg, endotoxin).
+An increase in the hypothalamic set-point may be initiated by exogenous pyrogens, which include drugs, toxins, and viral or bacterial products (eg, endotoxin).
 These pyrogenic stimuli lead to the release of cytokines, termed endogenous pyrogens, from inflammatory cells.
-Ultimately, locally synthesized prostaglandin E2 in the hypothalamus is responsible for elevating the set-point, resulting in fever.
+Ultimately, locally synthesized prostaglandin E2 in the hypothalamus is responsible for increasing the set-point, resulting in fever.

 Etiology and Pathogenesis

 The key to diagnosis of FUO is to develop and follow a systematic plan that allows for the detection of both common and uncommon causes of fever.
+The plan should always include repetition of relevant tests, because findings can change over time.
 Clients should be informed that diagnosis of FUO may require considerable time and patience and may demand more advanced or expensive diagnostic tests.
 Nevertheless, simple and inexpensive tests may also reveal diagnostic clues that eventually point to the cause of the fever.
 In one retrospective study of fever in dogs, radiography, cytology, and bacterial or fungal cultures of tissues or fluids were found to be the most useful diagnostic tests.

 A staged or tiered approach to diagnosis can assist in choosing appropriate tests.
 The first stage should include history, physical examination, ophthalmic and neurologic examinations, CBC, fibrinogen, serum chemistry profile, urinalysis and urine culture, feline leukemia virus and feline immunodeficiency virus tests (cats), and usually thoracic and abdominal radiographs in small animals.
+Any medications that could induce fever should be discontinued.
 In the second stage, some first-stage tests may be repeated (particularly the physical examination), and additional specialized tests are performed.
 These may be dictated by abnormal findings in the first stage of testing or may be determined by consideration of the most common known causes of FUO.
-Tests included in this stage include blood cultures, arthrocentesis, abdominal ultrasonography, lymph node aspiration, aspiration of other organs or masses, analysis of body fluids (eg, fluid from body cavities, milk samples, reproductive tract secretions), fecal culture, echocardiography (in the presence of a murmur), long-bone and joint radiographs, contrast radiographs, and serology.
-The third stage again may repeat earlier tests, as well as additional specialized procedures.
+Tests included in this stage include blood cultures, arthrocentesis, abdominal ultrasonography, lymph node aspiration, aspiration of other organs or masses, analysis of body fluids (eg, fluid from body cavities, milk samples, reproductive tract secretions), rectal cytology, fecal culture, echocardiography (in the presence of a murmur), long-bone and joint radiographs, contrast radiographs, serology, and molecular diagnostic tests.
+In the third stage, earlier tests may be repeated again, as well as additional specialized procedures.
 These procedures are most likely to be chosen on the basis of previous findings but may also be considered when all previous testing has been unrewarding.
 Examples include echocardiography (in the absence of a murmur), dental radiographs, bone marrow aspiration, bronchoscopy and bronchoalveolar lavage, CSF analysis, CT, MRI, laparoscopy, thoracoscopy, biopsies, exploratory surgery, or trial therapy.

 History and Physical Examination

-Epidemiologic characteristics such as vaccination, parasite control, and travel history should always be reviewed.
+Epidemiologic characteristics such as vaccination, parasite control, exposure to vectors, and travel history should always be reviewed.
 The response to previous medications should be determined, as well as the presence of illness in other animals or people.
 Clients should be questioned carefully about specific clinical signs, because these may help localize the source of the fever.
-The physical examination should be detailed and repeated frequently.
+The physical examination should be detailed; always include fundic, neurologic, and rectal examinations; and repeated frequently.

 CBC and Serum Chemistry Profile

 The CBC and chemistry changes in FUO patients are often nonspecific but may suggest further diagnostic tests.
+For example, bile acids assay may be indicated in an animal with changes suggestive of hepatic dysfunction.
 The CBC should always be accompanied by blood smear evaluation to detect parasites or morphologic changes.

 This test is always indicated to evaluate FUO in small animals, regardless of the appearance of the urine sediment.